rjtokenring/app-bricks-py/src/arduino/app_bricks/sound_generator/README.md

 player = SoundGenerator(wave_form="square")
 ```

-instead, to have a more "rock" like sound, you can add effect
+instead, to have a more "rock" like sound, you can add effects like:

 ```python
 player = SoundGenerator(sound_effects=[SoundEffect.adsr(), SoundEffect.overdrive(drive=180.0), SoundEffect.chorus(depth_ms=15, rate_hz=0.2, mix=0.4)])